 Master double bedroom with king size bed and en-suite bathroom comprising shower over bath, hand basin and WC.

 Attic style twin bedroom with en-suite shower room with hand basin and WC.

 All electric, bed linen, towels and logs provided.

 Private parking for 3 cars.

-Enclosed yard with picnic table to the rear of the property.
+Enclosed patio with picnic table to the rear of the property.

 Guests have access to the lawned garden overlooking the river and Low Gelt Bridge.

 Three bedrooms: 1 x zip link twin/super king size double (ground floor) with en-suite wet room with shower, wash basin, WC and heated towel rail; 1 x king size double with en-suite bathroom with bathroom and overhead shower, wash basin and WC; 1 x twin bedroom with en-suite shower room with shower cubicle, wash basin and WC.
 Open plan living area with dining area. kitchen.
 1st floor seating area.